 Under the hood, there is a 4nm octa-core SoC, which is likely to be the Snapdragon 8 Gen 1 paired with up to 12GB of RAM.

 The tablet houses a dual rear camera setup –a 13MP primary sensor, along with a 6MP ultra-wide shooter.

 The Samsung Galaxy Tab S8+ comes with a 12.4-inch WQXGA+ (2,800×1,752 pixels) Super AMOLED display with 266ppi pixel density up to 120Hz refresh rate.
 The tablet is powered by an octa-core SoC and up to 12GB of RAM.

 It comes with the same dual rear camera setup as the Galaxy Tab S8.
 For video chats, Samsung Galaxy Tab S8+ carries a 12MP ultra-wide camera at the front.

 The tablet features a larger 14.6-inch WQXGA+ (2,960×1,848 pixels) Super AMOLED display with 240ppi of pixel density and up to 120Hz refresh rate.
 It includes the same 4nm octa-core SoC that is available on the other two models.

-It comes with a dual rear camera setup that includes a 13MP primary sensor and a 6MP ultra-wide shooter.
+It has a dual rear camera setup with a 13MP primary sensor and a 6MP ultra-wide shooter.